Median kingdom: Historicity

 Until the late 20th-century, scholarship generally agreed that the collapse of the Assyrian Empire was followed by the emergence of a Median empire.
-The Median empire was said to resemble the later Achaemenid Empire and to have ruled over a vast chunk of the Ancient Near East for half a century until its last king, Astyages, was overthrown by his own vassal, Cyrus the Great.
+The Median empire was said to resemble the later Achaemenid Empire and to have ruled over a vast area of the Ancient Near East for half a century until its last king, Astyages, was overthrown by his own vassal, Cyrus the Great.
 In 1988, 1994, and 1995, historian Heleen Sancisi-Weerdenburg questioned the existence of a Median Empire as a political entity possessing structures comparable to the Neo-Assyrian, Neo-Babylonian, or Achaemenid Empires.
 She cast doubts on the overall validity of our most important source, namely Herodotus's Medikos Logos, and pointed to gaps in non-classical sources, especially for the first half of the 6th century BCE.
 Sancisi-Weerdenburg highlighted that virtually only Greek classical sources were used by modern historiography to construct Median history, and that ancient Near Eastern sources were almost fully ignored.
 She argued that there is no direct or substantial indirect evidence, not from Herodotus, supporting the existence of a Median Empire, and that such an empire is a Greek construction.
 In 2001, an international symposium was held in Padua, Italy, focused on the issue of the Median Empire.
 While no consensus was reached on the existence of a Median Empire, it was generally agreed that there was no conclusive proof for its existence.
 The debate continues to the present day.